 The conversion stage is where consumers begin to share and demonstrate interest in specific products and services.

-More than a third of consumers are willing to self-serve much of the vehicle buying journey, as long as the online tools available provide a valuable return that compliment the purchase journey.
+More than a third of consumers are willing to self-serve much of the vehicle buying journey, as long as the online tools available provide a valuable return for the consumer that compliments the purchase journey.

-These valuable returns include steps that provide additional information to the consumer such as the affordability of a vehicle, and the consumers likelihood to be approved for finance.
+These include steps that provide additional information to the consumer such as the affordability of a vehicle, and the consumer's likelihood to be approved for finance.

-The conversion stage is where retailers can generate valuable leads as consumers interact with their online calls-to-action, sparking their initial interest in the vehicle and enabling retailers to chase leads proactively.
+The conversion stage is where retailers can generate valuable automotive finance leads as consumers interact with their online calls-to-action, sparking their initial interest in the vehicle and enabling retailers to chase leads proactively.

 The final stage in the Connected Retailing journey is the transaction stage.
 This is where interested consumers actually buy the vehicle, connected to a retailer who is able to support and facilitate the entire process through an innovative dealer management system.

-Vehicle transactions are complex, and having the ability to enable deals to be created the same way online and in the showroom unlocks an abundance of efficiencies for both the retailer and consumer, and helps meet the needs of all types of buyers.
+Vehicle transactions are complex, and having a dealer platform that enables deals to be created the same way online and in the showroom unlocks an abundance of efficiencies for both the retailer and consumer, and helps meet the needs of all types of buyers.

 Consumers want simplicity and retailers want to remain in control and having a system that meets both parties' needs is the ethos that created Connected Retailing.